jozu-ai/kitops/README.md

 **[Kit CLI](./docs/src/docs/cli/cli-reference.md):** The Kit CLI not only enables users to create, manage, run, and deploy ModelKits -- it lets you pull only the pieces you need.
 Just need the serialized model for deployment?
 Use `unpack --model`, or maybe you just want the training datasets? `unpack --datasets`.

-You can pull pre-made ModelKits from [Jozu Hub](https://jozu.ml/discover).
+You can pull pre-built ModelKits from [Jozu Hub](https://jozu.ml/discover).

 ## 🚀 Try Kit in under 15 Minutes